statisticsnorway/ssb-component-library/README.md

 take use of the [Hooks API](https://reactjs.org/docs/hooks-intro.html).

 As a way to ensure that our components are being used they way we intended, we use [PropTypes](https://www.npmjs.com/package/prop-types) to check properties being passed to components. _All_ components with props available should have this.

+One of the requirements for the components is that they should be able to render with the desired design using only HTML.
+Please develop components with that in mind.
+Some projects will only extract the stylesheet and apply the class names to receive styling, while handling interactions on their own.
+Always develop with this in mind.

 #### Storybook
 [Storybook](https://storybook.js.org/) is an open source tool for developing UI components in an isolated environment.